Think provider credentialing is a modern concept?

 1. Healthcare organizations are more complex

-Historically, where physicians worked and who they worked for was cut and dry: Most were in private practice and affiliated with a local hospital (or multiple facilities) by joining the hospital’s medical staff and/or applying for privileges there.
+Historically, where physicians worked and who they worked for was cut and dry: Most were in private practice, and affiliated with a local hospital (or multiple facilities) by joining the hospital’s medical staff and/or applying for privileges there.
 This way, they could conduct rounds on their patients who were admitted to the hospital.
 A few were employed directly by hospitals.

 Automated tools make MSPs' work easier and more efficient by removing the pitfalls of the manual and paper-based methods that used to be standard for medical staff services.
 For instance, the tools interact with CAQH for fast provider profile updates and use web crawlers to automatically obtain practitioner data.

-2. There are more providers to process
+2. There are more clinicians to process

 Instead, MSPs can use databases that easily gather and store practitioner data in a single-source-of-truth location while simultaneously eliminating duplication and repetitive tasks.

-3. Time and speed matter more
+3. Speed and turnaround time (to reimbursement) matter more

-MSPs historically would wait weeks or months for manually completed provider applications to be processed.
+MSPs historically would wait weeks or even months for manually completed provider applications to be processed.
 On the other end of the spectrum, the reappointment process was similarly manual and slow.
-Today, waiting too long for either process is a risk your organization shouldn’t take. symplr's digital provider data management solution creates alerts, reminders, and automated workflows that speed the back-and-forth communication that’s a hallmark of credentialing applications.
-Providers are better able to self-serve by uploading their own data and documents.
+Today, waiting too long for either process is a costly risk your organization shouldn’t take. symplr's digital end-to-end provider data management solution creates alerts, reminders, and automated workflows that speed the back-and-forth communication that’s a hallmark of credentialing applications.
+Providers are better able to self-serve by securely uploading their own data and documents.

 Digital tools also ensure that MSPs don’t miss a single step in the credentialing or enrollment processes.
-For instance, if a healthcare provider has items that are about to expire, the medical staff services team will know immediately, providing sufficient time to respond before it's too late—and before compliance is jeopardized.
+For instance, if a healthcare provider has items that are about to expire, the medical staff services team will know immediately, providing sufficient time to respond before it's too late and before compliance is jeopardized.

-Similarly, streamlining the payer enrollment process makes step-by-step tracking of practitioner applications easy for medical staff services professionals while also allowing your organization to receive reimbursements faster.
+Similarly, streamlining the payer enrollment process makes step-by-step tracking of practitioner applications easy for medical services professionals while also allowing your organization to receive reimbursements faster.
 In addition, the provider data management tools allow tasks to be done on a larger scale rather than one by one, such as sending applications in batches and verifying multiple facilities, providers, and verification types.
 These features save time and maximize efficiency for MSPs.

-5. Security is more complicated
+5. Data security is more complicated

 On the other hand, MSPs’ whose organizations use cloud-based software from symplr can rest easier because of extensive privacy and security features.
 The software tools address concerns like activity tracking, auditing, and encryption; applying administrative permissions; and adding security features to meet specific federal, state, and board regulations.

-6. There are many more professional opportunities
+6. There are many more professional opportunities for MSPs

 The MSP role will continue to evolve as healthcare and provider data management become more complex.
 As a result, healthcare organizations must ensure that their technology grows with the needs of the industry.
-One step health systems can take today is to implement an automated provider data management software solution to aid these invaluable professionals in their critical mission to support providers and to ultimately help keep patients safe.
+One step health systems can take today is to implement an automated, end-to-end provider data management software solution to aid these invaluable professionals in their critical mission to support providers and to ultimately help keep patients safe.